Thomas Norton (alchemist): Biography

 Norton is believed to have studied under one of the most prominent alchemists of his time, George Ripley, writing that he "learned all the secrets of Alkimy" through his words.
 Norton is known to have studied alchemy in the service of King Edward IV, becoming a gentleman of Edward's privy chamber, past at least 1466.
-Perhaps doing this to compensate for being partly cut out of his father's will.
-Norton begun the Ordinal in 1477.
+Perhaps to compensate for being partly cut out of his father's will, Norton began the Ordinal in 1477.